 Representative samples must be obtained at each control manhole/sampling chamber identified in the Cease and Desist Order.
 Samples must be taken for a minimum of three days within a two-week period for the monitoring of a wastestream with a flow less than 200,000 gallons per day.
 Where the long-term average flow of a wastestream exceeds 200,000 gallons per day, the user shall take samples for six days within a two-week period.
-Sample collection shall conform to the requirements of 40 CFR 403.12(g) and all analyses shall be performed in accordance with test procedures established by the United States Environmental Protection Agency in 40 CFR 136.
+Sample collection shall conform to the requirements of 40 CFR 403.12(g) and all analyses shall be performed in accordance with USEPA Approved Methods.